farkon00/pyrth/README.md

 "Hello, World" puts
 ```

-The `puts` macro from `std.porth` module expects two values on the data stack:
+The `puts` procedure from `std.porth` module expects two values on the data stack:
 1. the size of the buffer it needs to print,
 2. the pointer to the beginning of the buffer.